kingcons/clones/JOURNAL.md

 3. Nametable rendering.
 Backgrounds can work independently of sprites and scrolling so they're a logical next step.
-It can also be tested without leaning on SDL2 because you can render to a framebuffer and then dump that using cl-png or similar.
+It can also be tested without leaning on SDL2 because you can render to a framebuffer and then dump that using zpng or similar.
 Once a reference image is obtained, write a test to compare it with the output of the background renderer.
 There's no need to worry about accurate scrolling yet.
 Just support looping over the nametable, looking up the pattern bytes, attribute byte, and quad to construct a tile object.
-With each tile, compute the palette index for the current scanline and write the pixels to the right spot in the framebuffer.
+With each tile, compute the palette indexes for the current scanline and write the pixels to the right spot in the framebuffer.
 4. VRAM quirks.
 This could be a good time to resolve issues like the PPU address not wrapping correctly after VRAM reads, or palette mirroring not